creativeinflux/respringboard/README.md

 		</div>
 	</div>

-Then we just need to initalize the plugin, the example below shows the plugin initalize using script tags within the HTML file.
+Then we just need to initialise the plugin, the example below shows the plugin initialise using script tags within the HTML file.

 	<script type="text/javascript">